wejgaard/TclForth/README.md

 ###TclForth

 A multi-platform desktop Forth based on Tcl/Tk.

+####Overview
 TclForth uses Tcl/Tk as its native language.
 The Forth source code is compiled to Tcl procedures for execution in the Tcl run time system.
 Tcl commands and Forth words coexist as a symbiosis of Tcl and Forth.

 ####Features#